thomasnrggo/Ghibli-tracker-API/README.md

 https://masterghibli.herokuapp.com/films where you can have access to the API for the films in a JSON format

 https://masterghibli.herokuapp.com/profiles where you can have access to the users' information

+https://masterghibli.herokuapp.com/ratings where you have access to all the ratings currently in the database.
+You can also filter the results using https://masterghibli.herokuapp.com/<id:int> where it will display the ratings for each user (each id is the user primary key).
+The assignment was requested by Erik Ochoa and bult by Luis Loaeza.